rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example5.md

 ---
 comments: true
 ---

-** This time we will add icons and additional information to Node objects. **
+This time we will add icons and additional information to Node objects.

+The Add-DiaNodeIcon function enhances the visual representation of nodes by incorporating icons and detailed information.
+In this example, each server node (Web, Application, and Database) is depicted with a server icon and a table listing its operating system, version, build, and edition.
+The nodes are organized within a dashed rounded rectangle labeled "3 Tier Concept," visually encapsulating the three-tier architecture.
+Connections between the nodes are clearly labeled with the communication protocols used (gRPC and SQL), providing a comprehensive overview of the web application structure.

 This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.